lo3-lang/lo3-core/README.md

 ![GitHub Issues or Pull Requests](https://img.shields.io/github/issues/lo3-lang/lo3-core)

 > [!NOTE]
+> This repo will be archived very soon.
+> This mean that my language is mostly done.
+> There will only be up to v0.3.3, which will then be considert as v1.0.0 (stable), as NONE of the features will change anymore
+>
+>
+>
 > Claude Code is not used for the core func of this repo.
 > Only for bug fixes, test/*, ...